List of Crusades: Crusades to the Holy Land (1095–1291)

-Third Crusade.
-The Third Crusade (1189–1192).
-The Third Crusade was in response to the loss of Jerusalem to Saladin in 1187 and had significant English participation, under Richard I of England, as well as by the emperor Frederick Barbarossa and Philip II of France.
+Third Crusade (1189–1192).
+The Third Crusade was launched in response to the loss of Jerusalem to Saladin in 1187 and had significant English participation under Richard I of England, as well as by the emperor Frederick Barbarossa and Philip II of France.
 To the English, it was known as the Itinerarium Regis Ricardi, the Itinerary of king Richard, and to the Germans as the expedition of Frederick, as described in Historia Peregrinorum (History of the Pilgrims).
 Thomas Andrew Archer's The Crusade of Richard I, 1189–1192 (1889) provides a comprehensive look at the crusade and its sources.
 Thomas Fuller referred to Frederick's portion as Voyage 4 of the Holy Warre, and Richard's portion as Voyage 5.
 The numbering of this crusade followed the same history as the first ones, with English histories such as David Hume's The History of England (1754–1761) and Charles Mills' History of the Crusades for the Recovery and Possession of the Holy Land (1820) identifying it as the Third Crusade.
 The former only considers the follow-on crusades to the extent that England participated.

-Crusade of Emperor Henry VI.
-The Crusade of Henry VI (1197–1198) was also known as the Crusade of 1197 or the German Crusade.
+Crusade of 1197 (1197–1198).
+The Crusade of 1197, also known as the Crusade of Henry VI or the German Crusade.
 A crusade led by Holy Roman Emperor Henry VI as a follow-up to the Third Crusade.
 Although Henry died before the crusade began, it was modestly successful with the recapture of Beirut.
 Thomas Fuller referred to it as Voyage 6 of the Holy Warre.

-Fourth Crusade.
-The Fourth Crusade (1202–1204) was also known as the Unholy Crusade.
+Fourth Crusade (1202–1204).
+The Fourth Crusade, also known as the Unholy Crusade.
 A major component of the crusade was against the Byzantine empire.
 Thomas Fuller referred to it as Voyage 7 of the Holy Warre.
 Charles du Cange, wrote the first serious study of the Fourth Crusade in his Histoire de l'empire de Constantinople sous les empereurs françois (1657).
 Geoffrey of Villehardouin was a knight and historian who wrote his eyewitness account De la Conquête de Constantinople (c.
 1215) of the crusade and its aftermath.
 Voltaire did not call it a crusade in his Histoire des Croisades, instead calling it the Suite de la Prise de Constantinople par les Croisés.
 Jonathan Philips' The Fourth Crusade and the Sack of Constantinople (2004) is a standard reference today.

-Fifth Crusade.
-The Fifth Crusade (1217–1221) was a failed attempt to recapture Jerusalem by first conquering Cairo.
+Fifth Crusade (1217–1221).
+The Fifth Crusade was a failed attempt to recapture Jerusalem by first conquering Cairo.
 Critical original sources include Historia Damiatina by Oliver of Paderborn (died 1227) and Chronica Hungarorum by Joannes de Thurocz, compiled in the collection Gesta Dei per Francos (God's Work through the Franks) (1611) by Jacques Bongars.
 A standard reference is Reinhold Röhricht's Studien zur Geschichte des fünften Kreuzzuges (1891).
 Thomas Fuller referred to it as Voyage 8 of the Holy Warre.